CiTR/Other/Projects/Studio A Phone Ringing Light/Documentation.md

 7. [References and Appreciation](#references-and-appreciation)

+#

 ### Project Circuitry

 <img src="https://github.com/CiTR/Other/blob/master/Projects/Studio%20A%20Phone%20Ringing%20Light/Phone_Light_Project_Circuit_Diagram.png" width="1000" height="500">

 <img src="https://github.com/CiTR/Other/blob/master/Projects/Studio%20A%20Phone%20Ringing%20Light/Photos/Circuit_Module_Photo.jpg" width="450" height="450">

-BEFORE MAKING ANY CHANGES TO THE CIRCUIT SETUP, please make sure to consult the [maintenance and care section](#maintenance-and-care) and the[troubleshooting section](#troubleshooting-and-solutions) of this report.
+#

+##### Description

-Featured above is the project circuit diagram which was created using Fritzing.
+Featured above is the project circuit diagram (which was created using Fritzing) and a picture of the actual circuit module.

-Starting from the top left we see terminal for our plugin dedicated 5V power supply, it feeds the ground and 5V rails of the entire circuit.
+Starting from the top left of the circuit diagram we see terminal for our plugin dedicated 5V power supply, it feeds the ground and 5V rails of the entire circuit.
 To mitigate possible power surges, a 1000uF electrolytic capacitor is installed across our 5V rails.

 Moving down, we see the Arduino Nano.
 Its two jobs are to monitor the control signal and to turn ON/OFF the LED strip as required, depending on the state of the control signal.